codeck313/gImageGrabber/README.md

 There are two python files *imgScrape* and *imgTools*.

-*imgScrape* has all the utilities needed to run the script but if you want to have additional control functions you could explore *imgTools*.
+*imgScrape* has all the utilities needed to run the script but if you want to have additional control over the functions you could explore *imgTools*.

 Importing
 ---------

-This how you can import this module to your script.
+To import this module to your script do this :

 ``` {.sourceCode .python}
 from gimagegrabber import imgScrape